Will Laos tourism suffer after bootleg alcohol poisoning? – DW – 12/12/2024

 Backpackers not expected to stay away

-The recent deaths only add to Vang Vieng's chequered past, after 27 tourists died from drowning while tubing in the Nam Song River in 2011.
+The recent deaths only add to Vang Vieng's checkered past, after 27 tourists died from drowning while tubing in the Nam Song River in 2011.

 "More broadly, this should concern governments across Southeast Asia, as counterfeit liquor is widespread and travelers will ask more questions than before about the origin of their drinks," he added.